daisy-watt/babys_first_app/README.md

 The target audience for this app is broken into two parts; one part focusing on other studio weavers or textile folk who regularly work with looms.
 They would benefit from the automation of some basic calculations and from the streamlining of accessing their sley sequence specifications for loom set up requirements.
 The second part of this application's intended targeted audience would be for anyone with a curiosity for weaving and tongue-in-cheek-encryption, it could provide entertainment and indulge cheeky creativity.

-FEATURES DESCRIPTIONS:
+----FEATURES DESCRIPTIONS:

 - make_weave_encryption:
    - This feature turns written message into a "weave structures" This is the "main event" of the app, It matches alphabetical characters with their pre assigned structure, producing output within the terminal of a string of those structures - which is just a re-interpretation of the original alphabetical message.
 It plays with ideas of data visualization and encryption, in a lighthearted way.
 Through the use of generating a hash filled with assigning individual alphabetic letters as keys to my strings of asci symbols as the values (the weave structures).

-Randomize color option feature:
+-   Randomize color option feature:
 Utilizes the “Paint gem” which allows for RGB value inputs by using the rand method(random selecting) when passing it ranges as its argument for every Red, Green and Blue value for both the "warp"(background) and "weft"(foreground)

 -   Precise RGB choice for Warp and Weft of weaves:
 Again making use of the ruby gem “paint” to allow us to pass in specific values for RGB requirements.
 This would allow the user to exactly color match their secret message encryption with their desired color palette.

-Output as txt file and Open in text editor:
+-   Output as txt file and Open in text editor:
 Once txt (secret message) and color input has been executed, the “encrypted weave” saves as a ‘.txt’ file.
 With the use of another ruby gem “editor” the user also has the ability to then open the file in a txt editor - this is where I have future plans to expand for the deciphering element to the app.
 Opening it in a txt editor allows the user to access the output string of asci symbols - weaves.

 - weave_calculator: